lwf/puppet-remote_file/README.md

   remote server identity.
 * `username`: Username to use for basic authentication.
 * `password`: Password to use for basic authentication.
+* `proxy_host`: The host name of an http/https proxy to use.
+* `proxy_port`: If using a proxy, the port to use to connect to the proxy.
+* `proxy_username`: If using a proxy, the username to use to authenticate to the proxy.
+* `proxy_password`: If using a proxy, the password to use to authenticate to the proxy.

 ### Provider: ruby